Light, a basic need

 Accessories offered by Sunblaster

-The Sunblaster company offers several accessories and thus meets various needs that one might have when installing their different lamps, whether to hang them or to assemble the ballasts together, which is quite interesting when one has a long surface to illuminate:
+The Sunblaster company offers several accessories and thus meets various needs that one might have when installing their different lamps, whether to suspend them or to assemble the ballasts together, which is quite interesting when one has a long surface to illuminate:

 Extension connectors for T5HO and LED ballasts :